dafer238/dafer-tmdw/Readme.md

 - Computes thermodynamic properties of real fluids using **engineering units**.
 - Standard CoolProp function with engineering units instead of SI.
+- **Supports Excel range inputs** - any numeric parameter can be a cell range, and the function will automatically calculate results for all values and spill them as an array.
 - **Units used:**
   - Temperature: **Celsius (°C)** (converted internally to Kelvin (K))
   - Pressure: **bar** (converted internally to Pascal (Pa))